keerthivasan-devflow/react-basics/react-dev/notes/1-React-Basics-Concepts.md

 # React Introduction
 ## PART - 1
 1. How to write a "Hello World" program using pure HTML?
-2. How to write a "Hello World" program using JavaScript and display it in the Chrome browser?
+2. How to write a "Hello World" program using JavaScript?
 3. Everything about Content Delivery Network (CDN) links
     3.1.
 What does it mean?
     3.2.
 Why do we need it?